Why this Successful Plumbing Business Doesn’t Have a Website

 “There’s a lot of scheduling and early mornings involved but it’s very steady and great filler work,” says Ann.
 This predictability gives Park Lane lots of vision into their revenue cycles and the ability to align income with expense and overhead, which is low given the size of the company.

-“We do a lot of maintenance on boilers, hot water tanks and such,” says Ann.
+“We do a lot of maintenance on boilers, hot water tanks, and such,” says Ann.
 “When we have those, we don’t need new customers, otherwise our steady clients’ maintenance work would end up getting pushed.
-The preventative maintenance deals are always best.”
+Preventative maintenance deals are always best.”

 We’re so immersed in this because it’s been our life for so long and we love what we do.
 We get to work with our friends day in and day out, and that makes it all worthwhile.

-Asked what advice she’d offer Park Lane when the business was just getting started 32 years ago, Ann is unequivocal.
+Asked what advice she’d offer Park Lane when the business was just getting started over 30 years ago, Ann is unequivocal.